 - Not taking accurate patient history: Taking a thorough and accurate patient history can inform a doctor’s recommended course of care.
 Failing to review and ask for patient history could put your health at risk.

 Other forms of medical malpractice are possible, such as birth injuries.
 In many cases, medical malpractice could involve several different missteps from a care provider or a hospital.
 If you face injuries because of the negligence of a medical professional, you may have the right to move forward with a civil action.
+Discuss your case with our medical malpractice attorneys to understand your legal options.
+In many situations, you can file a claim or a lawsuit against the negligent doctor, the medical facility, its parent company if it is the case, or other parties (the manufacturer of a defective medical device, for instance.)

 For a free legal consultation, call 800-641-8998